george-hawkins/mini-quad-2023/tx-setup.md

 Due to how the connectors are placed on the board there's not much "bottom" to stick to - I put a thin slice of double sided tape and then stuck down a square on the top plate and stuck the GPS down on that.

-As always the difficulty of removing the covering from the top-side of the VHB tape makes me wonder if it's worth the trouble.
+As always the difficulty of removing the backing from VHB tape makes me wonder if it's worth the trouble.

+Note: JB comments on how hard it is to get the backing off VHB tape and says he just keeps a lifted up section of backing so, he peels back the backing _before_ cutting a piece from the roll.
+See 9m 40s mark [here](https://www.youtube.com/watch?v=y9-aq4CAZqo&t=580s) (he's using clear VHB tape).

 Zip tied GPS cable to standoff.